Pylons/pyramid/docs/narr/introduction.rst

     def my_job(event):
         do_something(event.request)

-Pyramid's event system can be extended as well.
-If you need, you can create events of your own and send them using Pyramid's event system.
+:app:`Pyramid`\ 's event system can be extended as well.
+If you need, you can create events of your own and send them using :app:`Pyramid`\ 's event system.
 Then anyone working with your application can subscribe to your events and coordinate their code with yours.

 Example: :ref:`events_chapter` and :ref:`event_types`.

 Build international applications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Pyramid ships with internationalization-related features in its core:
+:app:`Pyramid` ships with internationalization-related features in its core:
 localization, pluralization, and creating message catalogs from source files
-and templates.
-Pyramid allows for a plurality of message catalogs via the use
+and templates.  :app:`Pyramid` allows for a plurality of message catalogs via
-of translation domains.
-You can create a system that has its own translations
+the use of translation domains.
+You can create a system that has its own
-without conflict with other translations in other domains.
+translations without conflict with other translations in other domains.

 Example: :ref:`i18n_chapter`.

 Build efficient applications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Pyramid provides an easy way to *cache* the results of slow or expensive views.
-You can indicate in view configuration that you want a view to be cached:
+:app:`Pyramid` provides an easy way to *cache* the results of slow or expensive views.
+You can indicate in view configuration that you want a view to be
+cached:

 .. code-block:: python